HyperDbg Documentation

 Description

 Important: the implementation of these commands is different.
-Please visit this article to be aware of the differences and to know when you should use the '.process' command and when you should use the alternative '.process2' command.
+Please visit to be aware of the differences and to know when you should use the '.process' command and when you should use the alternative '.process2' command.

 Parameters